-If you’d like to get your kiddos interested in gardening, growing strawberries is just the ticket!
+If you’d like to get your kiddos interested in growing food, strawberries are just the ticket!
 They bear juicy, red fruit that nearly everyone loves and are pretty easy to manage.

-If you don’t have space for a garden, you still have a few options–they can be grown in pots on a balcony, in flower beds and even hanging baskets.
+If you don’t have space for a patch outside, you still have a few options–they can be grown in pots on a balcony, in flower beds and even hanging baskets.
 They generally produce fruit for two or three years so you can enjoy them again and again.

 Here’s a tipsheet full of instructions to help get you started…